Chris Marinelli

-Chris Marinelli (born March 3, 1987 in Quincy, Massachusetts) is former American football offensive tackle.
-He was signed as an undrafted free agent by the Denver Broncos in 2010.
-He played in college at Stanford.
+Chris Marinelli (born March 3, 1987) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Stanford Cardinal and was signed as an undrafted free agent by the Denver Broncos in 2010.

-Early years
+Early life

 Marinelli was born in Quincy Massachusetts and moved to Braintree Massachusetts while in high school.
 Marinelli attended Boston College High School in Dorchester, Boston, where he was a three-year starter at defensive tackle and two-year starter on offense, where he played tight end as a junior and offensive tackle as a senior.
 For his career, he finished with 160 tackles, 17 quarterback sacks, 12 pass breakups, 10 forced fumbles, five fumble recoveries, one interception and a forced safety.

 Considered a three-star recruit by Rivals.com, Marinelli was listed as the No. 46 offensive tackle prospect in the nation.
-He chose Stanford over Boston College and Duke University.
+He chose Stanford University over Boston College and Duke University.

 College career

 After redshirting his initial year at Stanford, Marinelli played in 10 games and started five of the last six games at right tackle.
 He was named to the Pac-10's All-Freshman team.
 Having established himself as a solid player, Marinelli started all 12 games at right tackle in his sophomore season.

 In his junior year, he started 11 of 12 games, missing only the Washington State game with an injury.
 He earned All-Pacific-10 honorable mention honors for the second consecutive time.